 - > It is not submitted by the head of centre/private candidate - ➤ It is not received within 30 calendar days from the review of marking/moderation outcome being issued.
-Where a copy of a script has been requested, the appellant is allowed 15 calendar days from the provision of the script to submit an application for an appeal. - ➤ The review of marking/moderation process has not been completed - Specific information and evidence have not been provided to support one of the two grounds of appeal - The grounds of the appeal are not valid appeal relate to a marking/moderation error a second review of marking/moderation will be undertaken by a reviewer who was not the original examiner/moderator or first reviewer.
+Where a copy of a script has been requested, the appellant is allowed 15 calendar days from the provision of the script to submit an application for an appeal. - The review of marking/moderation process has not been completed within the timescales set out in the JCQ and WJEC Post Results Services guidance. - > Specific information and evidence have not been provided to support one of the two grounds of appeal - The grounds of the appeal are not valid.

-If the appeal is accepted, a Preliminary Investigation will be undertaken.
+If the appeal is accepted, a preliminary investigation will be undertaken.

-The Preliminary Investigation will check if WJEC has properly, fairly and consistently applied the procedures as identified by the centre in its appeal application.
-Where the grounds of the
+The preliminary investigation will check if WJEC has properly, fairly and consistently applied the procedures as identified by the centre in its appeal application.
+Where the grounds of the appeal relate to a marking/moderation error a second review of marking/moderation will normally be undertaken, by a reviewer who was not the original examiner/moderator or first reviewer.